Bowl Me Over

 What do you eat the cranberry sauce with?

-How do you melt cranberries?
+How do you cook cranberries?

 What thickens cranberry sauce?